flukso/lua-mosquitto/README.md

     make

-You can override the pkg-config pagkage name to set a specific Lua version.
+You can override the pkg-config package name to set a specific Lua version.
 For example:

     make LUAPKGC=lua5.2